The Value of Affirming Touch

 Dave: When I closed the thing, the whole—was like—[Laughter]

 Anyway, we’ve got to keep going!

 Dave: So, you’ve got the “T” and the “O.” Now, we’re going to the “U” for women.
 What women want: “’U’ before me.”
 That’s sort of a strange way to say it; but it’s the guy saying, “You are more important than me.”

 It’s a selfless act to say: “You matter the most.
 I’m here to serve you as I serve Christ, not the other way around.”

-I had to change my whole mentality—it is like: “It’s not about me.
-It’s about her / it’s about Him.”
+I had to change my whole mentality.
+It’s like, “It’s not about me.
+It’s about her; it’s about Him.”
 It had to be selfless to go home.
 I actually wrote down there, “Vacuum.”
-I head a woman say this once: “When he turns on the vacuum cleaner, that’s foreplay.”
+I heard a woman say this once: “When he turns on the vacuum cleaner, that’s foreplay.”
 [Laughter] So I put it in there [in the notes]!

 Ann: The same thing.

 Ann: And have you ever done this, as a woman, especially when your kids are in the home?
 It’s almost like they become more important; your job is more important, and then your husband gets the last of you, too.

 My dad came to visit us one time.
 He was just observing some things.
 He didn’t live in our state.
 We were eating dinner, and he looks at me and goes, “Man, it must be nice to be your kids.”
 I thought that was a real compliment—like: “Wow!
 I think it probably is.
 Thanks!”
 He goes, “Too bad you don’t treat Dave as well as you treat them.”
 That night, in bed, I thought, “God, is that true?
 If that is true, I pray that you would confirm it.”
 That next week, my dad sent me the first letter I had ever received in my life from him.
 It was a “Dear Abby”article of a man leaving his wife because the children came before him.
 That was the confirmation.